How To Record Bank Deposits in QuickBooks Online

 While QuickBooks allows you to choose current asset accounts, such as prepaid expenses, it would be very unusual to do so.
 Be sure to select the bank account where you’ll be depositing the funds.
 Then, scroll down to the next section, which allows you to choose the customer checks that will be included in the deposit.

 QuickBooks Online provides a list of the checks you have received from customers and placed in Undeposited Funds.
-All the information on this screen is carried over from when you recorded receipt of the payment.
-Place a checkmark next to each customer check that will be included in this deposit and then scroll down to add noncustomer checks in the next step.
+All the information on this screen is carried over from when you recorded the receipt of the payment.
+Place a checkmark next to each customer check that will be included in this deposit, and then scroll down to add noncustomer checks in the next step.

 Tip:

 The bottom of the Bank Deposit screen allows you to record any cash back you receive from the deposit.
+This can happen if you are depositing a check that is greater than the amount you need to deposit and the bank returns the excess amount to you in cash.

 If you receive cash back at the time of the deposit, then you must specify the amount and an account or category.
 Any cash back will reduce the deposit recorded in your check register to match the actual deposit on your bank statement.